bugladen/NadekoBot/docs/Frequently Asked Questions.md

 -----
 **Answer:** Using Visual Studio, you can solve these errors by going to `Tools` -> `NuGet Package Manager` -> `Manage NuGet Packages for Solution`.
 Go to the Installed tab, select the Packages that were missing (usually `Newtonsoft.json` and `RestSharp`) and install them for all projects

 ###Question 13:  My bot has all permissions but it's still saying, "Failed to add roles.
-Bot has insufficient permissions.".
+Bot has insufficient permissions".
 How do I fix this?
 ----------
 **Answer:** Discord has added few new features and the roles now follows the role hierarchy which means you need to place your bot's role above every-other role your server has to fix the role hierarchy issue.
 [Here's](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101) a link to Discords role management 101.